cubismod/cubemoji/README.md

   // obviously, cubemoji must have access to this emoji
-  // by being on the same guild the emoji is located on "cubemojiBroken": "<:cubemoji_broken:910351670188339212>",
+  // by being on the same guild the emoji is located on "cubemojiBroken": "<:cubemoji_broken:910351670188339212>", }
-  // path to where level database will store its values "dbPath": "/home/ryan/cubemoji-npr-db"
-}
 ```
 prd mode enables global application commands minus the test guild + test channel you specify